 By the time most students get to the last section of my best-selling course Posturecise (Level 1), you can see the active students have dropped by 70% and the number of students completing the lectures drops to roughly 15%.
 This isn’t some anomaly.
 This is exactly what I find across the board in all of my courses.
 In fact, this is pretty much the industry standard.

 I get it!
 Life takes over, enthusiasm wanes and goals are long forgotten.
 Human nature.
 But I don’t like to see my own goals disappear, any more than I’m guessing you do.
 So I make my goals ridiculously simple and I believe that is why I’m a successful goal setter.
 Over time, my goals get juicier, because I’ve learned that I don’t let myself down.

-Hack #1 – Create The Environment (Design your surroundings to encourage action)
+Hack #1: Create the Environment (Design your surroundings)

-Hack #2: Learn To Play (It shouldn’t be boring and it should be new)
+Hack #2: Learn To Play (It shouldn’t be boring)

 4 thoughts on “The Ridiculous Reason We Don’t Exercise | Posture Hack #3”

 Hi Paula!
 I’m really enjoying these hacks – mainly because you’ve hit on my issues with every one.